 “I’m going to start full-time classes in the spring and just get it done because I don’t have to worry,” said Holder.

-Holder was working part-time, but thanks to the scholarship she was able to quit working and focus on her studies and being an at-home mom.
+Holder was working part-time, but thanks to the scholarship she was able to quit working and focuses on her studies and being an at-home mom.
 She and her husband have been married for nine years and are the parents of three sons, ages 7, 6 and 2.

 While growing up, Holder thought she wanted to be a police officer.
-However, that changed as she spent more time learning the trade and ultimately decided she wanted to be able to have a deeper impact on outcomes for individuals brought into the system and to be more involved in the next steps.
+However, that changed as she spent more time learning the trade and ultimately decided she wanted to be able to have a deeper impact on outcomes for individuals brought into the system, and to be more involved in the next steps.

 “They [police] just have to call another agency and leave with that in their head,” Holder said.
 “I want to be the person that can actually help the victims.”

-Holder said one thing that her criminal justice study at CCC has helped her understand is that there is a lot to learn about rehabilitation.
+Holder said one thing that her criminal justice study at CCC has helped her understand, is that there is a lot to learn about rehabilitation.

 “I found it interesting that jail isn’t used as much as I thought for rehabilitation because a lot of people get more chances than I realized,” said Holder.

-Broich has also lived in Grand Island his whole life and is a 2020 graduate of Northwest High School where he played football and ran track for the Vikings.
+Broich has also lived in Grand Island his whole life and is a 2020 graduate of Northwest High School, where he played football and ran track for the Vikings.
 He said he chose CCC because of its low cost and because the criminal justice program is better than those at other colleges and universities he researched.